YemiBabs/COVID19/README.md

 Option 1:
 1. Click the branch button and select master
 2. Click the Clone or download green button to start the download
-3. Go to the default download folder on yoour local system
+3. Go to the default download folder on your local system

 Option 2: